djlucas/WLAN-Scanner/README.md

 3. **Manage Scans**:
    - Right-click existing APs for context menu options
-   - Use "Scan at All AP Locations" for bulk scanning
    - "Clear All AP Scan Data" to refresh survey data

 4. **Interactive Navigation**: